 École Normale Supérieure de Lettres et Sciences Humaines, Lyon.
 Pensionnaire scientifique étranger.

 École Normale Supérieure, Paris.
 Pensionnaire étranger.

 M.A.
 Duke University

 B.A.
 Wellesley College

-Dr. O'Hara's research and teaching interests include early modern French literature and culture, early modern European history, women’s studies, and the theory and practice of translation.
-She is currently at work on two major projects.
-One is a book manuscript entitled Poison Onstage and Offstage in Early Modern France.
-The other is a translation of the first European midwifery treatise written and published by a practicing midwife: Louise Bourgeois’ Diverse Observations Concerning Sterility, Miscarriages, Fertility, Births, and Diseases of Women and Newborn Children (first edition: Paris, 1609).
-This translation, produced in collaboration with the historian Alison Klairmont Lingo (University of California, Berkeley) will be published by the Toronto Centre for Reformation and Renaissance Studies, in the series "The Other Voice in Early Modern Europe."
+Prof. O'Hara has done the first complete, accurate, and scholarly translation of the first European midwifery treatise ever written and published by a practicing midwife, Louise Bourgeois’ Diverse Observations Concerning Sterility, Miscarriages, Fertility, Births, and Diseases of Women and Newborn Children (first edition: Paris, 1609).
+Produced in collaboration with the historian Alison Klairmont Lingo (University of California, Berkeley), this translation will be published by the Toronto Centre for Reformation and Renaissance Studies, in the series "The Other Voice in Early Modern Europe."

 She and Dr. Klairmont Lingo were two of sixteen scholars collectively awarded a National Endowment for the Humanities Scholarly Editions and Translations grant totaling $190,000.
 The grant funded the publication costs associated with 9 books in "The Other Voice in Early Modern Europe" series, including Prof. O'Hara's translation of Louise Bourgeois's midwifery treatise.